b-lukaszuk/RJ_BS_eng/contents/prediction.md

 sco(s1)
 ```

-Hmm, $r^2$ is slightly bigger for `iceMod1` than `iceMod2`.
-That's odd, the
+Hmm, $r^2$ is bigger for `iceMod1` than `iceMod2`.
+However, there are two
-models differ only by 1 explanatory variable (`iceMod1` got `Price` in it). but
-we said that the variable is not important for the model (p > 0.05).
-The problem
+problems with it: 1) the difference between the coefficients is quite small, and
-with $r^2$ is that it gets inflated by any additional variable in the model.
-And
+2) $r^2$ gets easily inflated by any additional variable in the model.
+And I
-I mean any, if you add, let's say 10 random variables to the `ice` data frame
+mean any, if you add, let's say 10 random variables to the `ice` data frame and
-and put them into model the coefficient of determination will go up even though
+put them into model the coefficient of determination will go up even though this
-this makes no sense.
-That is why we got an improved metrics called adjusted
+makes no sense (we know their real influence is 0).
+That is why we got an
-coefficient of determination.
-This parameter (adj. $r^2$) penalizes for every
+improved metrics called the adjusted coefficient of determination.
+This
+parameter (adj. $r^2$) penalizes for every additional variable added to the
-additional variable added to the model.
-Therefore the 'noise' variables will
+model.
+Therefore the 'noise' variables will lower the adjusted $r^2$ whereas
-lower the adjusted $r^2$ whereas only truly impactful ones will be able to raise
+only truly impactful ones will be able to raise it.
-it.

 ```jl
 s1 = """